bjcarlson42/blog-website-template-jekyll/_posts/2020-01-29-how to-craft-the-perfect-personal-website-in-2020.md

 title: "How to Craft The Perfect Personal Website in 2020"
 date: "2020-02-16"
 categories: ['How To','Web Development']
-tags: TODO
+tags: ['personal website','personal branding','freelance']
-img: /assets/img/posts/9-how-to-craft-the-perfect-personal-website/how-to-craft-the-perfect-personal-website-in-2020.jpg
 comments: true
 author: Benjamin Carlson
 description: New year, new personal website.
-Whether you are a developer, freelancer, photographer, designer, or something else, having an online presence is important...
+Whether you are a developer, freelancer, photographer, designer, or something else, having an online presence is important
+img: /assets/img/posts/9-how-to-craft-the-perfect-personal-website/how-to-craft-the-perfect-personal-website-in-2020.jpg
+alt: A personal website displayed on a phone
 ---

 ## Introduction